According to Allied Market Research’s report, the global cosmetics market is expected to reach $463.5 billion by 2027.

 Often, these brands don’t get access to consumer data based on purchases, which creates a roadblock for understanding consumer preferences and behavior.

-Include a QR Code on your beauty packaging.
+Include a QR Code on your beauty products.
 When consumers purchase your product and scan the code, you’ll acquire data such as the number of scans, locations, and devices used.

 The great thing about this is that you’re collecting brand-owned data that’ll help you understand your consumers better.